 Bring your passion and grow beyond your expectations.
 Our self-imposed enrollment cap of 50 total majors insures individual development.
 Alumni are performing on Broadway, in National tours, at Regional theatres and in Europe and Asia, demonstrating that this is one of America's premiere programs.

-Admission to the School involves a required On-Campus Callback Audition and Admission to the University of Oklahoma.
+Admission to the University of Oklahoma is required as well as a separate application to the School of Musical accompanied by an audition.
 OU is an equal opportunity institution, reflecting the rich cultural and racial diversity of our country.
 Should you have questions, please contact us at firstname.lastname@example.org.